Symmetry energy and neutron star properties constrained by chiral effective field theory calculations: Equation-of-state framework

 In addition to NICER, we use the tidal deformability information from GW170817 inferred by LIGO/Virgo~\cite{LIGO19PRX},

-where $P(M_1,\Lambda_1,M_2,\Lambda_2)$ is the posterior distribution from LIGO/Virgo.
-We assume that the NICER and GW170817 analyses are independent each other so that combining both constraints, the likelihood is given by
+where $P(M_1,M_2)$ is the probability domain from the LIGO/Virgo analysis and $P(\text{LIGO} \vert M_1 M_2 \Lambda_1\Lambda_2)$ is the likelihood of the LIGO/Virgo analysis a given EDF EOS with parameter set $\vec{a}$~\cite{Landry2020PRD}.
+We assume that the NICER and GW170817 analyses are independent of each other so that, combining both constraints, the likelihood is given by

 Multiplying the combined likelihood with the prior $P(\vec{a})$ and a normalization constant considering the integral in the denominator, we obtain the posterior distribution $P(\vec{a} \vert D)$ for a given EDF EOS with parameter set $\vec{a}$.